Multivariate continuous-time autoregressive moving-average processes on cones: Introduction

 In many applications, where (M)CARMA models are employed, a crucial model feature is positivity, e.g. in modeling wind speed~\cite{BB09, BCR21}, the velocity field in turbulence~\cite{BNBV18} or volatility in finance~\cite{BNS01, TT06, BL13, BNS13}.
 It is therefore of great importance to understand the capability of (M)CARMA processes to model phenomena with positive states.
 In the univariate case positive CARMA processes were studied in~\cite{TC05, TC09, BDY11, BL13, BR19, NR21}.
-In particular, the authors in~\cite{TC05} give a set of necessary and/or sufficient parameter conditions such that CARMA processes of general order driven by a L\'evy subordinator assume only non-negative values. {} With the present article we contribute to the growing literature on MCARMA processes by studying positivity of multivariate CARMA processes.
+In particular, the authors in~\cite{TC05} give a set of necessary and/or sufficient parameter conditions such that CARMA processes of general order driven by a L\'evy subordinator assume only non-negative values.
+Positivity of L\'evy-driven (multivariate) OU processes and its applications have been investigated in a number of articles~\cite{BNS01, BNS07, BDY11, PS09}.
+In particular, in~\cite{BNS07} the authors study OU processes on the cone of positive semi-definite matrices.
+With the present article we contribute to the growing literature on MCARMA processes by studying positivity of multivariate CARMA processes extending the univariate results in~\cite{TC05}.
 More precisely, we introduce the class of matrix-valued MCARMA processes which extends the classical $\MR_{d}$-valued MCARMA processes and present necessary and sufficient conditions for matrix-valued MCARMA processes to be cone valued.
 The particularly interesting cases of $\MR_{d}^{+}$, the positive orthant in $\MR_{d}$, and $\MS_{d}^{+}$, the cone of symmetric positive semi-definite $d\times d$ matrices, are included in our analysis.
-In fact, due to their relevance in applications, these two main examples coin our terminology of \emph{positive MCARMA} (instead of, e.g. cone-valued MCARMA). {}